ThiagoZanuz/CRUD_System_PUCPR/README.md

 *   **`json` module:** To read and write the data files.
 *   **`os` and `sys` modules:** For things like clearing the terminal screen.

-## How to use the program

-1. You need to have Python 3 installed on your computer.
-2. Download or copy the project files to a folder on your computer.
-3. Open the terminal (or "command prompt").
-4. Go to the folder where you saved the files.
-For example, if you saved it in `Documents/MyProgram`, type:
-    ```bash
-    cd Documents/MyProgram
-    ```
-5. Run the main file (the name might be `main.py`, `app.py`, or something similar):
-    ```bash
-    python your_file_name.py
-    ```
-6. The program will show a menu with options.
-Just type the number of the option you want and press Enter.
-The `.json` files with the data will be created in the same folder.

 ## Example of how data is stored

 Data is kept in files like `arquivo_estudante.json`.
 Inside them, it looks something like this: